MicrosoftDocs/dynamics365smb-docs/business-central/admin-onedrive-faq.md

 ### Business Central can't find my OneDrive

 When this message displays, “Could not determine the location of your OneDrive for Business, contact your partner to set this up.”, check whether the user has accessed their OneDrive at least one time.
 If they haven't, ask the person to go to portal.office.com/onedrive to set it up.
-This task can take a while.
+That can take a while.
 If the message still displays after 24 hours, contact Support.

+### I'm having problems sharing from Outlook

+See [Can't share OneDrive files from Outlook.com](https://support.microsoft.com/en-us/office/can-t-share-onedrive-files-from-outlook-com-05d4cb21-40a2-40e3-b111-82cddb82d22f) on Microsoft Support.

 ### Actions Open in OneDrive and Share are missing

 There ara a couple things you can check:

 - Check that the application features for OneDrive are turned on in the **OneDrive Setup** assisted setup guide.
 See [Configure OneDrive using OneDrive Setup](admin-onedrive-integration.md#configure-onedrive-using-onedrive-setup).
 - Check that Microsoft OneDrive is set to **Agree** in the **Privacy Notices Status** page.
-See [Privacy Notices Status](privacy-notices-status.md)
+See [Privacy Notices Status](privacy-notices-status.md).

 ## See Also